 - doctors working in the NHS with an interest in using data for research

-- academics working in universities who are using data to discover new diseases
+- academic scientists working in universities who use data to understand human health

-- colleagues from industry who are using data to develop new drugs
+- colleagues from industry who are using data to develop new tests and treatments.

-Anyone who uses health data for research and innovation has to work within the legal frameworks, the strict parameters of the Codes of Practice and the standards set out by the National Data Guardian and regulatory bodies including the Information Commissioners Office.
+Everyone who uses health data for research and innovation has to work within legal frameworks.
+This includes the strict parameters of the Codes of Practice and the standards set out by the National Data Guardian and regulatory bodies including the Information Commissioner’s Office.

 Have more questions about health data research?